giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 AWS resources are managed by the [aws-operator](https://github.com/giantswarm/aws-operator) component through a nested CloudFormation stack.
 For a workload cluster upgrade, the CloudFormation stacks are updated, in several steps.

 The master node re-creation is started first.
 Meanwhile, the recreation of worker nodes starts, where all worker nodes are recreated in batches.
-During the upgrade, **up to 33 percent of the worker nodes can be unavailable**.
+During the upgrade, **up to 33 percent of the worker nodes may become unavailable**.

 From workload cluster release v12.7.0 some of the parameters of the upgrade can be configured.
 Check [Fine-tuning upgrade disruption on AWS](/guides/fine-tuning-upgrade-disruption-on-aws/) guide for more details.